6G-RF/Dataset-Storage-Standard/README.md

    sampling_rate: 10e3
 ```

-per scenario described in the experiment description file, a new data set is stored with the samen name as the experiment file including a postfix 01,02,03,...
+per scenario described in the experiment description file, a new data set is stored with the same name as the experiment file including a postfix 01,02,03,...

 ## Dataset

 The description files are utilized when reading/storing the data in a common format.
 A simple data set structure is used to store the data\footnote{Note, that we do not impose where the data is stored. } of a specific experiment scenario.
 A tensor is used with the following dimensions:
-- data source
 - data
-- channel (optional)
+ * measurement-type-dependent
 - time (optional)
-- user (optional)
-- positions (optional)

 Each dimension can have a coordinate associated to it, i.e., each dimension can have label-based indexing through coordinates.
 For example, for each position entry in the tensor, a position, e.g., relative or GNSS-based, can be associated with it.